-RG-0027 Guidance Question IAEA SSR-2/2 IAEA SSG-48 IAEA SSG-25 (RG-0028) Comment mechanisms requiring management; Understanding of ageing, monitoring of ageing, prevention and mitigation of ageing effects, as well as information on possible changes in the course of LTO; Identification of the specific programmes or activities that will manage the effects of ageing for each structure, component, or commodity grouping in scope of the AMR and the need for development of new AMPs; Description of how the programmes and activities will continue to identify and manage the effects of ageing such that the intended function of the SC will be maintained throughout the planned period of operation or LTO; List of substantiating references and source documents; All information and documentation necessary for an effective management of ageing effects is developed and retained in an auditable and retrievable form.
-7.31, 7.34- 7.36 Management Evaluation Process and Revalidation of the Time-Limited Ageing Analyses).
+RG-0027 Guidance Question IAEA SSR-2/2 IAEA SSG-48 IAEA SSG-25 (RG-0028) Comment 8 intended functions, and the information sources to accomplish the above?
+Does the documentation of the AMR results provide the following information: Current performance and condition of individual SCs Identification of the ageing effects and degradation mechanisms requiring management; Understanding of ageing, prevention and mitigation of ageing effects, as well as information on possible changes in the course of LTO; Identification of the specific programmes or activities that will manage the effects of ageing for each structure, component, or commodity grouping in the scope of the AMR and the need for the development of new AMPs; Description of how the programmes and activities will continue to identify and manage the effects of ageing such that the intended function of the SC will be maintained throughout Req.14, 4.51, Req.16, 4.54 5.33, 5.35- 5.36, 5.70, 7.23, 7.29- 7.31, 7.34- 7.36 240-164487877 (Koeberg SALTO Advance Information Pack (AIP) 2022) The ageing management review (AMR) is performed in accordance with procedure 240-125122792 (Koeberg Safety Aspects of Long-Term Operation (SALTO) Ageing Management Evaluation Process and Revalidation of the Time-Limited Ageing Analyses).
 Refer to Appendix C, D and E for the process followed with regard to AMR results.
-6.8 Ageing Management Programmes Are AMPs and other plant programmes that are credited for managing ageing co-ordinated, Req.14, 4.50 3.33, 5.37 - 240-164487877 (Koeberg SALTO Advance Information Pack (AIP) 2022)